-Hardcopies of the Draft TIP are available at various public libraries listed within Table 1 of this document and in the reception area of DVRPC's office, located on the 8th floor of 190 North Independence Mall West, Philadelphia, PA 19106.
+Hardcopies of the TIP are available at various public libraries listed within Table 1 of this document and at the DVRPC offices, in the reception area, located on the 8th floor of 190 North Independence Mall West, Philadelphia, PA 19106.
 A web link to the digital version of the TIP is available at www.dvrpc.org/TIP.